-Magnetic vs. non-magnetic
+Magnetic vs. non-magnetic: practical difference

 What to look for